Caroline Sampson

 In addition to TV and radio presenting, Sampson has hosted reality TV shows, corporate events, movie premieres, and album launches.
 She was the first anglophone African and Ghanaian to win the award for Best Presenter at the Stars Integration of Culture of Africa festival and competition held in Benin.

 Career

 Modeling

 Sampson's career began as a contestant in the third edition of the TV reality show, Miss Malaika Ghana, in 2005.
 She placed among the final 16 contestants.

+She also contested in the Top Ghana Model Contest in 2006 and through that she became a full-time model.

+She worked as a model with some fashion designers like Kofi Ansah, Ozwald Boateng, Nana Asihene as well as House of Eccentric.

 Television

 In 2005, Sampson got her first break on television when she hosted the game show, U-Win Game, that aired on GTV (Ghana National Broadcaster).
 Later, she hosted Hitz Video, a weekly music video program that aired on the TV3 Ghana network.